johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 component level via a reset button in the context menu.

-As a site builder, if you see a component that is often reused through the site, say a tout on each article, it can be helpful to build this component as contentful tout and then a site editor can quickly choose this component and skip entering the data for it.
+As a site builder, if you see a component that is often reused through the site - say a tout on each article - it can be helpful to build this component as a contentful tout and then a site editor can quickly choose this component and skip entering the data for it.

 ## Developing a Contentful Component

-Bodiless provides an API that allows you to extend your component and make it contentful component.
+BodilessJS provides an API that allows you to extend your component and make it contentful component.

 * `withDefaultContent` will extend your component to allow default content to be